Skip to content

 With proper care and moderate use, some homeowners report their vented logs lasting up to 10 years.

-If you want your vented gas log to last for a long time, always go for reliable models like Real Fyre Split Oak Designer Plus which you can easily get at TheTorchGuys.
+If you want your vented gas log to last for a long time, always go for reliable models like Real Fyre Split Oak Designer Plus which you can easily get at TheTorchGuys or you can get one model from a brand like this which is known for its reliability.

 Ventless Gas Logs Lifespan